When We Achieve Critical Mass, Everything Changes

 “Critical mass” is technically 9.1816 percent of the mass—or people.
 You can see this transformative process in all kinds of organizations.
 To transform any group to a higher level of organization and effectiveness, you only need to get a little more than nine percent of the members behind the plan.
 Looking back years after a transformative change happened, the 70 percent who thought it was a good idea but seriously dragged their heels at the time will honestly say, “I was for it all along.”

 There will always be 10 percent of any population that will vehemently oppose any new plan.
 In physics, they percent represent inertia.
 Inertia means that an object at rest wants to stay at rest, while an object in motion wants to stay in motion.
-In social movements, inertia can be observed as people who want things to fundamentally stay the same.
+In social movements, inertia can be observed as people who stubbornly resist change and want things to stay the same.

 A good example is the Episcopal Church.
 Sometime in the 1980s, the church decided that women should have full rights, same as the men, which included ordination.
 When they achieved a critical mass of people pushing for the ordination of women, it hit the tipping point.
 At that point the 70 percent, who were dragging their feet but thought it was a good idea, were swept along in the tide.
 Women were ordained.